- » Graduate Programs

 - Graduate Studies 9500

-- Graduate Studies 9500, an interdisciplinary graduate credit course on the theory and practice of university teaching, is offered by the School of Graduate and Postdoctoral Studies and the Teaching Support Centre.
+- SGPS 9500 is an interdisciplinary graduate credit course on the theory and practice of university teaching offered by the School of Graduate and Postdoctoral Studies and the Teaching Support Centre.

 - Future Prof Workshops

-- Future Professor Series (FPS) workshops offered throughout the year provide both new and experienced graduate students with valuable insights into the world of academia.
+- Future Prof (Professors and Professionals) workshops offered throughout the year provide both new and experienced graduate students with valuable insight into academic and career-related topics.

 - Great Ideas for Teaching (GIFT) Award

-- The annual Winter Conference on Teaching features a panel of Western's most creative TAs who present their great ideas for teaching from different disciplines.
+- The annual Winter Conference on Teaching regularly features a panel of Western's most creative graduate students who present on innovative teaching strategies.